Islandora/Alpaca/README.md

 ## Debugging/Troubleshooting

-Logging is done to the console, and starts with INFO.
+Logging is done to the console, and defaults to the INFO level.
 To get more verbose logging you can use the Java property `islandora.alpaca.log`

+i.e.
 ```shell
 java -Dislandora.alpaca.log=DEBUG -jar islandora-alpaca-app-2.0.0-all.jar -c /opt/my.properties
 ```

 ## Documentation

-Further documentation for this module is available on the [Islandora 8 documentation site](https://islandora.github.io/documentation/).
+Further documentation for this module is available on the [Islandora documentation site](https://islandora.github.io/documentation/).

 ## Troubleshooting/Issues